After You Apply

 Once you’ve received notification that your student has been placed in a CRISIS course, you will need to access our student portal to:

-- Accept or decline placement within a week of notification.
+- Accept or decline your placement within a week of notification.
 You must pay the required deposit when accepting the placement.

 - Complete the required forms.